Jeongja-dong, Suwon

 Jeongja-dong is a group of three administrative neighbourhoods of Jangan-gu, Suwon, Gyeonggi Province, South Korea.
-Jeongja-dong (정자동/亭子洞) is also a legal status neighbourhood, though the administrative neighbourhoods' boundaries are wider.
+Jeongja-dong is also a legal status neighbourhood, though the administrative neighbourhoods' boundaries are wider.
 The three administrative neighbourhoods comprising Jeongja-dong are Jeongja-1-dong, Jeongja-2-dong, and Jeongja-3-dong.
 Jeongja-3-dong incorporates part of the legal status neighbourhood Cheoncheon-dong.
 Jeongja-dong is in central Jangan-gu, though it shares a short border with the city of Uiwang.

 History

 Jeongja (정자/亭子) means pavilion, and it is thought that the name comes from local pavilions such as Yeongyeongjeong (영영정/迎華亭) (also known as Gyogujeong [교구정/交龜亭]).
 Jeongja-dong was originally in Ilyong-myeon, Gwangju-bu (광주부 일용면), and was incorporated into Suwon-bu (수원부) in 1789 as Jeongja-ri (亭子里) according to the Suwon Gazette (Suwon-gun Eupji), published in 1899.

 On April 1, 1914, when the colonial Japanese changed locales' names and administrative districts, so Jinmok-dong and Cheoncheon-dong were grouped and renamed Cheoncheon-ri, and then fell under the jurisdiction of Ilhyeong-myeon.
 On October 1, 1936, Ilhyeong-myeon and Uiwang-myeon were merged into Ilwang-myeon, and Cheoncheon-ri became Jeongjeong-ri.

 On the fourth anniversary of liberation, August 15, 1949, when the Suwon-eup area was promoted to Suwon-bu (Suwon City), the area was reorganised as Jeongja-ri, Ilwang-myeon, Hwaseong-gun.
 On January 1, 1963, by Law No. 1175, the area was incorporated into Suwon City from Ilwang-myeon, Hwaseong-gun.
 It then fell under the jurisdiction of Pajeong-dong, along with Pajeong-ri, Imok-ri, and Yuljeon-ri.
 According to Suwon City Ordinance No. 1139, on October 1, 1983, Pajeong-dong was then separated into Pajeong-dong and Jeongja-dong.
 On January 1, 1990, according to Suwon City Ordinance No. 1607, Jeongja-dong was divided into Jeongja 1-dong and Jeongja 2-dong.
 On December 31, 1997, when apartments were built in the area, the population surged, and on February 10, 2003, Jeongja 3-dong separated from Jeongja 1-dong.

 In 1987, SKC opened a chemical factory in Jeongja-1-dong.
 This has contributed significantly to Suwon's tax revenue.
 The area is today, however, becoming more residential, and the factory is the cause of the greatest number of complaints from Suwon residents.